 Lupus is not a hereditary condition.
-However, genetic factors play an important role in developing lupus, and certain inheritable genes may increase a person’s risk of lupus.
+However, genetic factors play an important role in the condition, and certain inheritable genes may increase a person’s risk of developing lupus.

 Lupus is a chronic autoimmune condition in which the immune system mistakenly attacks healthy tissue.
 Health experts may refer to lupus as a complex disease.
 This is because lupus may result from the contribution of multiple gene variations with a significant influence from the environment.